aaronc/freactive/README.md

 This example benchmarks performance of reactive `atom`, `rx` and `easer` updates, freactive's rendering loop and applying those updates to DOM attributes and style properties.
 It also tests freactive's ability to clean up after itself and create new DOM elements.
 In the pause between transitions (usually not perceptable for small `n` values), freactive is cleaning up old elements (with attached `rx`'s that need to be deactivated) and creating new DOM elements.
 If the average frame rate for a given `n` doesn't drop after many transitions, it means that freactive is doing a good job of cleaning up after itself.
 If you notice a significant drop, please [report](issues) it!

 You should be able to see fairly smooth animations with thousands of points (n >= 16) on most modern computers even though the frame rate will start drop significantly.
-The number of attrs updated calculation is only valid when either the mouse is moving or a transition is happening.
+The "number of attrs updated" calculation is only valid when either the mouse is moving or a transition is happening.

 *(Okay... you may be wondering if I did a Reagent comparsion because the code is so similar.
 [Here it is](http://aaronc.github.io/freactive-reagent-comparison/).
-Reagent and React are quite fast! freactive does seem to scale better for higher values of `n`. freactive also provides built-in animations.)*
+Reagent and React are quite fast! but freactive does seem to scale better for higher values of `n`. freactive also provides built-in animations.)*

 ## Cursors

 `cursor`'s in freactive behave and look exactly like `atom`'s.
 You can use Clojurescript's built-in `swap!` and `reset!` functions on them and state will be propogated back to their parents.
 By default, change notifications from the parent propagate to the cursor when and only when they affect the state of the cursor.

 Fundamentally, cursors are based on [lenses](https://speakerdeck.com/markhibberd/lens-from-the-ground-up-in-clojure).
 That means that you can pass any arbitrary getter (of the form `(fn [parent-state])`) and setter (of the form `(fn [parent-state cursor-state])`) and the cursor will handle it.

+(CY: NOTE: the following clojure code doesn't compile...)

 ```clojure
 (def a (atom 0))